Great spangled fritillary: Description

 Its wingspan ranges from 62 to 88 mm.
-It is characterized by its orange color above with five black dashes near forewing base and several irregular black dashes at the base of the hindwing.
+It is characterized by its orange colour above with five black dashes near forewing base and several irregular black dashes at the base of the hindwing.
 In addition, two rows of black crescents run along the edges of the wings.
 Below, the forewing is yellowish orange with black marks similar to the upperside, with a few silver spots on the tip of the wing.
 The hindwing is reddish brown with silver spots on the base and middle of the wing.
 A broad yellow band and silver triangles are the most notable qualities on the wing, next to the brown margin.
 Females tend to be darker than males and individuals from the western reaches of this species range tend to be brighter orange.
 Similar species include the Aphrodite fritillary (Speyeria aphrodite), the Atlantis fritillary (Speyeria atlantis) and the northwestern fritillary (Speyeria hesperis).
 It is distinguished from the Aphrodite and Atlantis fritillaries by a wide light submarginal band on the hindwing and instead of black spots, black dashes form on the margins of the forewing.